|Coordinates:||5.9675 N 62.5375 W|

 The main drop is 807 m tall - the tallest single drop in the world.

 It is not known with certainty whether Pemon people knew about the existence of falls before the coming of white people.
 According to current propaganda they named the falls long ago - Kerepakupai ("waterfall of the deepest place") - but there are doubts about this, this name has been used for other falls elsewhere.
 According to some reports indigenous people call the falls Parakupá Vená ("the fall from the highest point") - but it is not known whether this name was used in older times.
 Pemon people really feared from these places.

-First rich gold finds were made near Auyán-tepui in the middle of 19th century and legends about fabulous finds of gold are heard here up to this day.
+First rich gold finds were made near Auyán-tepui in the middle of the 19th century and legends about fabulous finds of gold are heard here up to this day.
 First diamonds were found in 1913 in Caroni, near Auyantepui.

 Thus, when airplanes became available, numerous adventurers and treasure seekers started to explore this rugged, unusual and beautiful country.

 It is well possible that some white adventurers saw the falls in the early 20th century.
 Ernesto Sánchez la Cruz in 1949 announced that he discovered falls in 1910 - but, according to his diaries he was in Sierra Pacaraima then and, possibly, saw Montoya Falls (more than 500 m tall).
 Some more treasure seekers most likely passed by without too much interest in world's tallest waterfall.